formix/infernal-engine/README.md

 ## InfernalEngine.load(model)

-Loads a model into the engine.
+Reset the current engine state and loads a model into the engine.
 A model is a javacript object that contains both values and functions.
 Values are added as facts and function as rules within their respective contexts.

 ### Parameters

 #### model

 A model object composed of facts and rules to be added to the engine.

+## InfernalEngine.reset()

+Resets the engine to its initial state, except for `timeout`.